NINAnor/carbonviewer/docs/instructions_en.md

 - **SOM** = Soil Organic Matter fraction
 - **0.5** = SOM:SOC conversion factor, value can range from 0 to 1, but the default value is set to 0.5

 The peat volume of the study area is calculated by the interpolation of the peat depth measurements (Step 2).
-The other peat properties, **Bulk Density**, **Soil Organic Mattter fraction**, and the SOM:SOC conversion factor, are either set to default values or can be customized by the user (Step 3).
+The other peat properties, **Bulk Density**, **Soil Organic Matter fraction**, and the SOM:SOC conversion factor, are either set to default values or can be customized by the user (Step 3).

 ---